Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 The Takeaway

 Every worthwhile wellness organization advocates regular physical exercise to treat depression.
 Why?
 Because it works and works long-term with consistency.
+But, once more, we must harness that accountability challenge.

 It might take 3 or 4 tries to develop your mindset and nab your accountability marker.
 Be patient with yourself.
 Self-improvement and self-help are the goals.
 Not self-perfection.

-How my first class went
+My story: How my first class went

-Your next accountability appointment starts here
+Over to YOU—Your next accountability appointment starts here

-Need assistance??
-Contact me for a consultation…
+Need assistance?
+Contact me for a consult.

 An Aside, as a Personal Trainer:

 Building palpable relationships with struggling clients takes solid on-the-job experience from a seasoned professional.
+At rare times an ombudsman role kicks in.

-Qualified fitness pros must recognize when their client might benefit from a more precise level of professional help.
-Discreetly recommending the same to the client is our responsibility (where appropriate and without judgment or diagnosis).
-We must contribute in all ways possible to better both the client’s physical and mental health. —Gwenn
+MOREOVER, qualified fitness pros must recognize when a client might benefit from a more precise level of professional help.
+If the trusting client opens the door, discreetly recommending extra help is our responsibility (where appropriate and without judgment or diagnosis).

 Article by: